mbloms/academy-git-101-backwards/excercises/undoing.md

 ```

 In this case we left the commit message as it was, but changing the message is actually a common usecase for amend.
 If you have made a commit but made a mistake or forgot something in the message, use `git commit --amend` without editing the files.

+We should also point out that it is possible to amend commits even if they are not the latest commit.
+A rebase with the `--interactive` flag - called an "interactive rebase" - will let you edit commits, which is essentially the same as amending them.

 ## Revert a change